NYULibraries/spatial_data_repository/README.md

 # NYU Spatial Data Repository

-This tracks the implementation of GeoBlacklight used to power the front-end of our [Spatial Data Repository](https://geo.nyu.edu)
+This repository tracks the implementation of GeoBlacklight used to power the front-end of NYU Libraries [Spatial Data Repository](https://geo.nyu.edu)

 Check out the [wiki](https://github.com/NYULibraries/spatial_data_repository/wiki) for details about local modifications, as well as a detailed overview of the service architecture.
+The information here is designed to allow you to deploy a test instance of GeoBlacklight via a virtual machine (VM).

 ## Development

 ### Vagrant / Virtualbox

+It is required to install Vagrant and VirtualBox one time on your local machine.

 * Install Vagrant: https://www.vagrantup.com/downloads.html
 * Install VirtualBox: https://www.virtualbox.org/wiki/Downloads

-#### Run app via these commands
+#### Run app via these commands in order specified

 ```bash